jtlonsako/hotswapai/README.md

 [x] - Save datetime info
 [x] - Update datetime on every new message into a convo [] - Partition chat history group by datetime
-[] - have new convos immediately show up in 'chat history'
+[x] - have new convos immediately show up in 'chat history'

 [] - Fix PromptInput
 [] - Add llama